adonisjs/legacy-docs/2.0/mail.md

 yield Mail.send(view, data, callback, 'alternate.config')
 ```

-<div class="__note"> using the alternate configuration is a decision made by drivers.
-If a driver does not entertain the alternate configuration, there is nothing much you can do.</div>
+<div class="__note"> Drivers will make the decision on whether or not to use the alternate configuration.</div>

 ## Switching drivers

-Mail provider makes use of defined driver inside `config/mail.js` file.
+Mail provider makes use of driver defined inside `config/mail.js` file.
 But also gives you an opportunity to use a different driver on runtime.

 ```javascript,line-numbers
 const mandrill = Mail.driver('mandrill')